 They are so easy to make, and so flavorful.
 The key to this recipe is to use sesame oil.
-It imparts such a nice flavor that adds to the tastiness of the peppers.
+It imparts such a unique flavor that adds to the tastiness of the peppers.

 - 6 oz shishito peppers

-- Heat 1 Tbsp sesame oil in a wok or large skillet over medium-high heat.
+- Heat 1 tablespoon sesame oil in a wok or large skillet over medium-high heat.

 - Add shishito peppers to the wok and reduce heat to medium.